HarithAttyahKCL/FXD/README.md

 - Detect the RGB of a pixel and compare it to the dictionary.
 If a key is found then the value must update, if not: add the key and initialise value as 1.
 - This repeates until we have the final dictionary and we simply return the key with the highest value.

 This approach has multiple problems, for an image with a large colour space the performance degrades and the count of a specific value might be meaningless in the case that an image has a large range of RGB values.
-Wouldnt it be better to have some kind of statistical calculation using the dominant colours instead?
+The mode in this case would not be an appropriate measure.
+Wouldnt it be better to have some kind of calculated value for the dominant colours instead?

  **Note:** Another idea I have is another optimisation, consider using a lossless compression algorithm and then performing the algorithm as this reduces the amount of data required to process without losing colour accuracy.